Flexible constraint satisfiability and a problem in semigroup theory

-In the present article we look at a range of constraint problems where the question of satisfaction is replaced by the question as to whether there is a sufficiently flexible array of solutions to universally achieve various separation and identification properties on variables.
-We group this general notion loosely under the name \emph{flexible satisfaction}, with specific kinds of flexible satisfaction to be given more precise definition.
-The idea appears natural enough in its own right, and so it is perhaps not surprising that it emerges from several different investigations of study.
+In the present article we look at a range of constraint problems of this kind, grouped loosely under the name \emph{flexible satisfaction}, with specific kinds of flexible satisfaction to be given more precise definition.
+The idea appears natural enough in its own right, and so it is perhaps not surprising that it might emerge from several different investigations of study.
 For example, there has been extensive exploration of the emergence of computationally challenging instances in randomly generated instances of constraint problems; see Hayes \cite{hay} or Monasson et al.~\cite{MZKST} for example.
 Such work points toward the emergence of hidden constraints being intimately related to computational difficulty; see Beacham and Culberson \cite{beacul} or Culberson and Gent \cite{culgen} for example.
 These hidden constraints correspond exactly to non-constrained tuples being preserved as a constraint under any possible solution, or being forced to fall outside of any relation under any solution (cf.~non-adjacent vertices being forced to be differently coloured or forced to be like-coloured, respectively).
 As a second example, the resolution of problems relating to minimal constraint problems (in the sense of Montenari~\cite{mon}), led Gottlob~\cite{got} to \emph{supersymmetric} SAT instances, which concerns precisely the problem of extendability of arbitrary partial solutions (on a bounded number of variables) to full solutions.
 This is developed further in Abramsky, Gottlob and Kolaitis \cite{AGK} in the guise of \emph{robust satisfiability}, where the flexible graph $3$-colouring problem described above is shown to be \texttt{NP}-complete, and related notions are tied to a problem in quantum mechanics.
 A third point of interest lies in the fundamental relationship between flexible satisfaction and universal Horn classes: the flexibly $3$-colourable graphs (in the sense described above) are precisely those in the universal Horn class generated by $\mathbb{K}_3$; see Trotta \cite{tro} for example.